snissn/onlyswaps-docusaurus/docs/v2/reference/api.md

 -----

-## `onlyswaps/solidity`
+## `ONLYSwaps/solidity`

-The core smart contracts for the OnlySwaps protocol.
+The core smart contracts for the ONLYSwaps protocol.

 ### Core Contracts